UCL/Pain.Impact.Measures/ELSA Models/CFA-supplementary-material.md

 of rotation as seeking something called simple structure.
 That is, the rotation is adequate if the result achieves a simple structure.

-    Thurstone, L. L. (1947).
-Multiple-factor analysis; A development and expansion of The vectors of the mind.
-Chicago, IL: University of Chicago Press.

 ### CFA

 #### Sample